Adjunct Senior Fellow for International and National Security Law

 Recognizing the limitations of current international systems based in The Hague, David A. Kaye provides a strategy for promoting national-level justice and accountability mechanisms to prosecute perpetrators of mass atrocity crimes.

-Despite recent calls for exceptions to diplomatic immunity, John B. Bellinger argues in the New York Times Room for Debate (not sure if that last part should be italicized) for the U.S. commitment to and importance of the Vienne Convention on Diplomatic Relations to protect U.S. diplomats serving abroad.
+Despite recent calls for exceptions to diplomatic immunity, John B. Bellinger argues in the New York Times Room for Debate for the U.S. commitment to and importance of the Vienna Convention on Diplomatic Relations to protect U.S. diplomats serving abroad.

 John B. Bellinger III says, "Over the last 230 years, the Senate has approved more than 1,500 treaties.
 In 2013, Mr. Obama must demonstrate leadership by putting greater effort in securing Senate approval of essential treaties that advance American interests, including the Law of the Sea Convention."